uhh-cms/sync/README.md

 usage(func=None) -> None
     Prints usage information of a single *func* when given, or all sync tools otherwise.

+check_common_events(dataset: str, groups: str | None = None, variables: str | None = None, interactive: bool = True) -> None
+    Traverses events in a *dataset* that are common to all *groups* and prints a table with specific *variables* per event.
+When *groups* is *None*, all participating groups are selected.
+When *variables* is *None*, the variables defined in the configuration are used.
+    In case of multiple events, a prompt allows to either stop or continue the comparison when *interactive* is *True*.

+check_missing_events(dataset: str, group1: str, group2: str, variables: str | None = None, interactive: bool = True) -> None
+    Traverses missing events between *group1* and *group2* in a specific *dataset* and prints a table with specific *variables* per event.
+When *variables* is *None*, all variables defined in the configuration are used.
+In case of multiple events, a prompt allows to either stop or continue the comparison when *interactive* is *True*.

+compare_yields(dataset: str, group1: str, group2: str) -> None
+    Compares the yields in a specific *dataset* between *group1* and *group2*, subdivided into all known categories.

 print_config() -> None
     Prints a summary of the current configuration.